PrestaShopCorp/docs.cloud.prestashop.com/docs/src/13-UI-Kit/label/README.md

 ```

 :::tip Note
-The attribute `for` is used to specify which input the label refers, it is the input's id.
+The attribute `for` is used to specify the ID of the input the label refers to.
 :::

-### Optionnal
+### Optional Input

-You can add an optionnal text:
+To specify an input is optional, you can use the following structure:

 ```html
 <label